ccdle12/2018_UCT_Crypto/Materials/Markdown/180921-zkLedger.md

 3. Security Model
    - does not assume that banks will behave honestly
    - assume banks can arbitrarily collude
-   - does ot protect against ann adversary who observes traffic on the network
+   - Banks or the auditor might try to learn transaction contents